data-skeptic/blog/news/2017/farcon-2017.md

 ### Customer First Data Science Through Analytics, Product Management, and Customer Experience

-@davemathias
-worklearnplay.com
 Data Difference podcast

-Dave Mathias talks about the common but not often spoken about that disappointment that some organizations have with the fact that they haven't seen the ROI they wanted from an investment in data science.
+[Dave Mathias](http://worklearnplay.com/) ([@davemathias](https://twitter.com/DaveMathias)) talks about the common but not often spoken about that disappointment that some organizations have with the fact that they haven't seen the ROI they wanted from an investment in data science.
 There are many insights from the product management world that Dave presented which could be very useful in helping organizations get a better return on their investment.

 Dave's talk was an insightful walk through his seven recommendations for customer first data science: